Using certificates with TPM-protected private keys

 1. Go to Configuration > VPN > IPsec VPN > Peers tab.

-2. Select the peer used in the VPN configuration from the grid.
+2. In the grid, select the peer that was used in the VPN configuration.

 3. In the Identification section, Certificate field, select the desired certificate.
 The icon indicates certificates with a TPM-protected private key.